-In some states, creditors must try collecting from the main borrower before collecting from the cosigner.
-If this is the law in your state, creditors can cross out or omit the sentence in the Notice that says they can collect from you without first trying to collect from the primary borrower.
+In some states, creditors must try to collect from the main borrower before they collect from the cosigner.
+If that’s the law in your state, creditors can cross out or remove the sentence in the Notice that says they can collect from you without first trying to collect from the borrower.

-The Notice should be in the same language as the loan agreement.
-For example, if the agreement is in Spanish, the cosigner notice also should be in Spanish.
+The Notice to Cosigner should be in the same language as the loan agreement (also called the contract).
+For example, if the agreement is in Spanish, the Notice to Cosigner should also be in Spanish.

-When you cosign a loan, you agree to guarantee someone else’s debt.
-But you don’t get any title, ownership, or other rights to the property the loan is paying for.
-You’re there only to repay the debt if the main borrower falls behind on the payments or defaults.
+No. Cosigning a loan doesn’t give you any title, ownership, or other rights to the property the loan is paying for.
+Your only role is to repay the loan if the main borrower falls behind on the payments or defaults.

-Yes.
-Once you assume responsibility for the debt, it’s yours.
-You’re not the back-up for someone else’s loan.
-It becomes your loan and can be reported to the credit bureaus as your debt.
-If the primary borrower makes payments late or defaults, that bad credit history can show up on your credit report.
+After you cosign a loan, the debt is your responsibility.
+You aren’t just the back-up for someone else’s loan.
+The creditor can report the loan to the credit bureaus as your debt.
+If the main borrower makes payments late or defaults, that bad credit history might show up on your credit report.

-- Even if the main borrower pays on time and you’re not asked to repay the debt, your liability for the loan may keep you from getting other credit.
-Creditors will consider the loan you cosigned as one of your obligations.
+- Your liability for the loan may prevent you from getting credit, even if the main borrower pays on time and you aren’t asked to repay the loan.
+Lenders will consider the loan you cosigned as your obligation.

-- Before you pledge property to secure the loan, like your car, furniture, or jewelry, make sure you understand the consequences.
-If the borrower defaults, you could lose them.
+- You could lose any property you offer to secure the loan.
+If you offer to use your car, furniture, or jewelry to secure the loan and the borrower defaults, you could lose your property.

-Ask your family member or friend to make a budget and show you how they’ll repay the loan.
-Make sure the monthly loan payments are affordable — for both of you.
+- Before you agree to cosign a loan, ask the main borrower to make a budget and show you how they’ll repay the loan.
+Make sure the monthly loan payments are affordable for both of you.
 If the borrower loses their job or has a change in finances, can you afford to pay the loan?

-Ask the creditor to calculate the total amount you might owe if the main borrower defaults.
-The creditor doesn’t have to do this, but might, if you ask.
+- Ask the lender to tell you the total amount you might owe if the main borrower defaults.
+The lender doesn’t have to do this, but might, if you ask.

-- Ask the lender to send you the monthly statements for the loan, or agree in writing to notify you if the borrower misses a payment or the terms of the loan change.
-If the lender will send you the statements, this will alert you if the borrower missed payments.
-If the lender won’t send the statements but will agree to notify you, it still can give you time to deal with the problem and may protect your credit.
-In both situations, you might be able to make back payments without having to repay the entire amount immediately.
+- Ask the lender to send you the monthly loan statements, or to agree in writing to tell you if the main borrower misses a payment or the terms of the loan change.
+If the lender sends you the loan statements, you’ll see if the borrower misses payments.
+If the lender agrees to tell you about missed payments, you might be able to deal with the problem before it hurts your credit.
+In both situations, you might be able to make the overdue payments instead of repaying the entire loan immediately.

-- Communicate with the borrower regularly.
-Insist on regular updates about the loan and any anticipated payment problems.
+- Communicate with the borrower often.
+Be sure the main borrower gives you regular updates about the loan and any payment problems they expect or are experiencing.

-- If you’re cosigning for a purchase, get copies of all important papers.
-This includes documents like the loan contract, the Truth-in-Lending Act disclosure statement, and any warranties.
-These may come in handy if there’s a dispute between the creditor and the borrower.
-The creditor doesn’t have to give you these papers.
-You may have to get copies from the borrower.
+- If you cosign for a purchase, get copies of all important papers.
+This includes documents like the loan contract, the Truth in Lending Act disclosure statement, and any warranties.
+You might use them if there’s a dispute between the lender and the borrower.
+The lender doesn’t have to give you these papers, so you might have to get copies from the borrower.

 - Check your credit reports regularly.
-You may want to check as often as once a month to catch any missed payments or errors.
+Check as often as once a month to spot any missed payments or errors.
 If you see a missed payment, contact the main borrower right away to try to resolve the problem.
-If you see an error on your credit report, dispute it with both the lender or loan servicer and the credit reporting agencies.
+If you see an error on your credit report, dispute it with both the lender or loan servicer and the credit bureaus.

-- Check your state law for additional cosigner rights.
-Contact your state banking agency or attorney general to find out if your state has additional cosigner protections.
+- Check your state law for other cosigner rights.
+Contact your state banking agency or attorney general to find out if your state has other cosigner protections.